ZealYa/ComputationOffloadingRL/README.md

 Matlab project for fairspace

-## This project was written and tested in Matlab2019a.
+## This project was written and tested in Matlab2019a however, it should run in the later versions as well.

 Requires: Reinforcement Learning toolbox